 - Thailand: Any U.S. or Royal Thai military base between Jan.
 9, 1962, and June 30, 1976

-- Herbicide Tests and Storage: This exposure may have occurred at military bases in the U.S. or other countries
+- Herbicide Test Sites and Storage: This exposure may have occurred at military bases in the U.S. or other countries, and also includes veterans who transported Agent Orange.

-Presumptive conditions related to Agent Orange and the criteria for eligibility change often.
-The list of places where soldiers used the chemical also grows.
+Presumptive conditions related to Agent Orange and the criteria for eligibility sometimes change.
+The list of places where soldiers used the chemical may also continue to grow.
 These changes are likely to continue as the government better understands the widespread use of Agent Orange and researchers uncover more health-related conditions resulting from it.
-That said, a veteran may argue that any condition is related to Agent Orange, regardless of whether VA presumes it to be or not.

 In addition to veterans, some children and even surviving spouses of veterans exposed to Agent Orange may also be eligible for benefits.